smnorris/futurefire/README.md

 Once all fires have been placed for the given region / run / year:
   - set burned areas in the forest image back to forest if the regen interval has taken place
-  - export burn geotiff
+  - generate potential salvage logging raster by overlaying the road buffer, thlb and burned area

-Finally, generate / export a salvage geotiff (areas of burn that overlap the buffered roads image) to the `output` folder defined in config
+  - export burn and salvage to geotiff in the `output` folder defined in config

 # Development and testing